Hamengkubuwono V: Personal life

-He married Raden Ajeng Suradinah, daughter of Prince Purwanegara and Gusti Kanjeng Ratu Anom.
-Her mother was Hamengkubuwono II's daughter.
-She was his first queen consort styled as Gusti Kanjeng Ratu Kencana or Her Royal Highness Queen Kencana.
-The couple divorced, after this, Queen Kencana was known as Queen Sasi.
+He married Raden Ajeng Suradinah on November 4, 1834, daughter of Kanjeng Pangeran Harya Purwanegara and Gusti Kanjeng Ratu Anom.
+She was appointed as queen consort, designated as Gusti Kanjeng Ratu Kencana.
+Her mother was a daughter of Hamengkubuwono II.
+The couple divorced on 19 April 1847, and she was renamed Ratu Sasi.

-His second queen consort was Queen Sekar Kedhaton, born as Raden Ajeng Andaliyah, daughter of Prince Hadinegara or also known as Prince Suryaning-Ngalaga, a son of Hamengkubuwono III by his concubine.
-She gave birth to Gusti Raden Mas Timur Muhammad, the future Prince Suryaning-Ngalaga.
-Timur Muhammad was the rightful successor of his father seeing that he was the only child born from Queen Sekar Kedhaton, but his uncle Hamengkubuwono VI took the throne for himself after the death of Hamengkubuwono V.
+He remarried in the next month with his first cousin, Gusti Kanjeng Ratu Kedhaton, born Raden Ajeng Andaliyah, daughter of Bendara Pangeran Harya Hadinegara (also known as Bendara Pangeran Harya Suryaning-Ngalaga), a son of Hamengkubuwono III by his concubine, Bendara Raden Ayu Puspitalangen.
+She gave birth to Gusti Raden Mas Timur Muhammad, the rightful successor to his father, as he was the only child born to the queen consort.
+Still, his uncle Hamengkubuwono VI took the throne for himself after the death of Hamengkubuwono V.

-His most famous concubine was Kanjeng Mas Hemawati who killed him.
-She might have been born as a commoner, as her names use the word "Mas" instead of "Raden".